 Stethoscope prices can vary drastically, with budget models starting out around $15 and specialist stethoscopes making their debut at the $200 mark.

-$40 to $100+ professional-grade stethoscopes fall under the broad scope of mid-tier stethoscopes.
+Professional-grade stethoscopes fall under the broad scope of mid-tier stethoscopes.
 Instruments in this price range generally offer a combination of quality, versatility, and affordability.

-$100 to $250+ specialist stethoscopes are the best available and make no sacrifices in terms of quality, performance, or price.
+Specialist stethoscopes are the best available and make no sacrifices in terms of quality, performance, or price.

 A. Cleaning your stethoscope is easier than you might think, although certain parts do require special care.